 Overview of Network Virtualization Concepts

 Like many current networks being implemented, the need for advanced network virtualization implementations is being seen as vital for maintaining secure separation of network resources over a common infrastructure.
-A common reference to a network virtualized domain is a COI or closed user group.
-A COI requires access to shared network resources or services, while maintaining separation from users outside of their group.
-The concept that a COI must maintain separation from other groups within the enterprise, campus, or data center is becoming common in today's network architecture, where the segmentation of data is needed throughout the infrastructure.
-However, extending COIs across WANs in a scalable and flexible manner provides a new set of challenges for network architects.
-(See Figure 1.)
+A common reference to a network virtualized domain is a L3 VPN leveraging Virtual Route Forwarding (VRF) technology for separation.
+A L3 VPN requires access to shared network resources or services, while maintaining separation from users outside of their group.
+The concept that a L3 VPN must maintain separation from other groups within the enterprise, campus, or data center is becoming common in today’s network architecture, where the segmentation of data is needed throughout the infrastructure.
+However, extending L3 VPNs across WANs in a scalable and flexible manner provides a new set of challenges for network architects (See Figure 1).

 Figure 1.
 Network Virtualization Overview

 There are fundamental building blocks for designing this separation into the network framework.
 The first element is device separation and the concept of virtualizing the hardware for forwarding.
-The two common methods here are separation done for Layer 2 (L2) forwarding (that is, Ethernet and MAC layer), using the well-known concept of VLANs.
+The two common methods here are separation done for Layer 2 forwarding (i.e., Ethernet and MAC layer), using the well-known concept of VLANs.
 A second alternative involves segmentation at the IP forwarding layer, where both the routing and forwarding tables are virtualized within a single device.
 This is most commonly referred to as a Virtual Routing and Forwarding instance, or VRF.
-For the purposes of this paper, a VRF correlates directly to a COI.

-The second important building block is the practice of interconnecting these virtualized devices over the network, either campus, WAN, or data center.
-Virtualization extension is much more complicated and may include signaling protocols to exchange information and use multiplexing capabilities.
+The second key building block is the practice of inter-connecting these virtualized devices over the network, either campus, WAN, or data center.
+Virtualization extension is much more complicated and may include signaling protocols to exchange information and leverage multiplexing capabilities.
 A common mode for extending L2 or L3 virtualization is the use of Multiprotocol Label Switching (MPLS) for forwarding.
 MPLS in the forwarding plane allows the separation of L2 and/or L3 traffic over a common network infrastructure.
-Several examples of L2 and L3 MPLS-enabled services that can use MPLS forwarding in the backbone are Virtual Private LAN Service (VPLS), Ethernet Pseudowire, and BGP/MPLS IP VPN (RFC 4364) separation.
-In each solution, MPLS labels are enabled end to end in order to maintain the separation of L2 and L3 VPN COIs.
+Several examples of L2 and L3 MPLS-enabled services that can leverage MPLS forwarding in the backbone are Virtual Private LAN Service (VPLS), Ethernet Pseudowire, and BGP/MPLS IP VPN (RFC 4364) separation.
+In each solution, MPLS labels are enabled end-to-end in order to maintain the separation of L2 and L3 VPNs.

 An alternative to MPLS forwarding in the backbone is use of native IP.
-That is, MPLS VPN services (and control plane) may be utilized for extending the device virtualization where L3 VPNs are required; however, IP encapsulation is used to forward the MPLS VPN traffic across the backbone between VPN provider edge (PE) devices.
-BGP VPNs over IP can take advantage of existing MPLS VPN control plane standards and virtualization techniques, while using the simplicity of any IP infrastructure as the transport.
+That is, MPLS VPN services (and control plane) may be utilized for extending the device virtualization where L3 VPNs are required; however, IP encapsulation is used to forward the MPLS VPN traffic across the backbone between VPN Provider Edge (PE) devices.
+BGP VPNs over IP can take advantage of existing MPLS VPN control plane standards and virtualization techniques, while leveraging the simplicity of any IP infrastructure as the transport.